 Electronics contain lead, cadmium, mercury, and other toxic components.
 Keep toxics out of our water by keeping e-waste out of the landfill.

-Single family residents in Kirkland can recycle working and non-working electronics curbside.
-These electronics include:
+Single family residents in Kirkland can recycle electronics curbside, including:

 - Computers: CPUs, monitors, keyboards, peripherals (mice, speakers, cables, etc.)